-What's not debated is that the cabin was moved to its current site, across the street from the Wauwatosa Cemetery, in 1955 after the city bought the land for its new library and city hall.
+What's not debated is that the cabin was moved to its current site, across the street from the Wauwatosa Cemetery, in 1955 after the city bought the land for its new Longfellow School.
 In recent years, the cabin was used as office space.

 In December, crews could be seen readying the 5,000-square foot cabin for the move, including excavating around the foundation.
 In the meantime, excavation and the building of a new foundation at 6404 W. North Ave. was being completed.

 Scheduled overnight moves in mid-December and early January were postponed.